harshaadeshmukh/Shabancha-shunya/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 🗳️

+## 🙏 Sponsorship

+This project, **Shabdancha Shunya**, is proudly sponsored by [Vervotech](https://vervotech.com).
+We sincerely thank them for their support in promoting accessible communication through technology.

 ## Contact 📧

 For questions or feedback, reach out to: